charlesvill/ObsidianVault/Computer Science/Networking/Networking Basics.md

 	- this behavior described is exactly behavior that happens in the internet

 #### The Transport Layer: TCP, UDP
-- networks need to be able to handle multiple streams of packets accross
+- networks need to be able to handle multiple streams of packets across host and application needs as user space often have multiple web clients running at once(email checking, spotify, etc).
+This is handled by the aforementioned transport protols.
+- these transport protocols are the layer between the raw internet packets and specific applicaiton needs.
+- TCP (the most common) handle multiple netowrk applicaitons on one machine by means of network **ports**.
+	- if IP address is the postal address, port # is the apartment number or mailbox number
+###### local vs remote port
+- an applications own port is the local and the port its connecting to is the remote port.